MaxFrank13/Get-the-Weather/README.md

 ### HTML

-Establish general structure of form and provide an empty in which `div` to render a forecast.
+Establish general structure of form and provide an empty `div` in which to render a forecast.
 DayJS is linked as well as a mini CSS library for providing clay-like styles with ease.

 ### CSS

-A color pallette is provided in variables that resembles a heat map.
-"Hotter" colors are pink and "cooler" colors are blue with various shades of purple in between.
-These are used to color code each forecast entry based on it's temperature.
-Basic formatting using mostly vanilla CSS and the Clay.css mini-library.
+A color pallette is provided in variables that resemble a heat map.
+"Hotter" colors are pink and "colder" colors are blue with various shades of purple in between.
+These are used to color code each forecast entry based on its temperature.
+Basic format using mostly vanilla CSS and the Clay.css mini-library.
 One media query is needed to ensure responsiveness on smaller screens.

 ### JavaScript

-On page load, the JS checks to see if "WeatherApp" is a key the user's local storage.
+On page load, the JS checks to see if "WeatherApp" is a key in the user's local storage.
 If it finds "WeatherApp", it will use the value of that key to make a request to the Open Weather API and render the results of that request to the page as forecast cards.
+The storage is reset to those forecast values, rather than the values from a previous session.

 #### Rough breakdown
 1. In order to get a forecast, a request is made to the Open Weather API